 The goldfields police under Otago Police Commissioner St John Branigan faced a difficult task trying to pacify unruly prospectors.
 In November 1861 Sam Perkins, known as the ‘Fortrose liar’, convinced many diggers to follow him to a new location where he claimed gold had been discovered.
 They arrived to find nothing but Perkins’s store selling expensive supplies.
 A ‘popular court’ of diggers sentenced Perkins to a whipping and the punishment was being carried out when Branigan’s men arrived on horseback and arrested him.
 He was later imprisoned for false pretences.

-In 1868, when warfare broke out again on both sides of the North Island, the AC formed the core of colonial defence against Māori forces led by the prophets and military leaders Tītokowaru and Te Kooti.
-It quickly expanded, assisted by Māori units including ‘flying columns’ (highly mobile units) recruited from ‘kūpapa’ (pro-government) tribes.
-After the AC regained control in 1869, the colony was once again declared ‘pacified’.
+In 1868, when war broke out again on both sides of the North Island, the AC formed the core of colonial defence against Māori forces led by the prophets and military leaders Tītokowaru and Te Kooti.
+It quickly expanded, assisted by Māori units including ‘flying columns’ (highly mobile units) recruited from ‘kūpapa’ tribes allied to the government.
+As the AC regained control in 1869, the colony was once again declared ‘pacified’.
 The constabulary was greatly reduced and demilitarised by its new commissioner, St John Branigan.